 Dr. Shannon Lowe is the Assistant Professor of Bassoon and Aural Skills at the University of Florida.
-Before her arrival at UF, she served as Associate Professor of Bassoon and Graduate Coordinator in the Department of Music at Valdosta State University.
+Before her arrival at UF, she served as Associate Professor of Bassoon in the Department of Music at Valdosta State University.
 She received her Doctor of Musical Arts degree in Bassoon Performance at SUNY Stony Brook, where she studied with the renowned performer and pedagogue Dr. Frank Morelli.
 She received her Bachelor of Music Education degree with a Performer's Certificate as well as her Master of Music in Bassoon Performance degree from the University of Florida, under Dr. Arnold Irchai and Dr. Kim Woolly.

 An avid chamber musician, Dr. Lowe performs in several chamber groups in the southeast.
-Recently, along with her clarinetist husband, she formed the Geldrich-Lowe Duo.
+Recently, along with her clarinetist husband Peter Geldrich, she formed the Geldrich-Lowe Duo.
 In July of 2018, the duo was a featured performance group at the International Clarinet Association’s Clarinetfest in Ostend, Belgium.
 Furthermore, the Geldrich-Lowe duo has teamed up with pianist Joshua Pifer to form a trio, and over the past year have performed their program titled "All Combinations" at the University of Arizona, Valdosta State University, the University of Florida, and the Auburn Museum of Fine Arts.
 Dr. Lowe is also a member of the Anon Ensemble, a flute, viola, and bassoon trio.
 In April 2015, the ensemble was featured in an online premiere of Eva Kendrick's “Juntos” at the 20th Anniversary Congress of the International Alliance of Women in Music (IAWM).
 Kendrick's “Juntos” was the recipient of the Judith Lang Zaimont Prize for the IAWM 2014 New Music Search.
 She is a founding member of the Scirocco Quartet which has performed to high praise throughout the southeast and southwest.
 The group was featured ensemble at the National Flute Association Conference, Florida Flute Convention, and Symphony at the Museum Series in Albany, Georgia.
 She is also a member of the American Chamber Winds, an acclaimed chamber music group led by Dr. David Waybright that has performed in numerous concert tours across Europe and Brazil.